Expensify/App/docs/articles/expensify-classic/account-settings/Close-Account.md

 # How to retain a free account to keep historical expenses
 If you no longer need a group workspace or have a more advanced workspace than necessary in Expensify, and you want to downgrade while retaining your historical data, here's what you should do:

-1. If you're part of a group worksapce, request the Workspace Admin to remove you, or if you own the workspace, delete it to downgrade to a free version.
+1. If you're part of a group workspace, request the Workspace Admin to remove you, or if you own the workspace, delete it to downgrade to a free version.
 2. Once you've removed or been removed from a workspace, start using your free Expensify account.
 Your submitted expenses will still be saved, allowing you to access the historical data.
 3. Domain Admins in the company will still retain access to approved and reimbursed expenses.
 4. To keep your data, avoid closing your account.
 Account closures are irreversible and will result in the deletion of all your unapproved data.